pmer/dennisync/README.md

 ### Design

-Has a data model, I/O model, and concurrency model.
+Has a data model, I/O model, and concurrency model

 - Data model is list of list of objects
     - Outer list has fixed length and id